Open Call — Common LAB 2024

 Only the artist/author leading the project may apply.
 Group applications cannot be accommodated as Common LAB will only support the costs of one person per project.

 We strongly encourage applications from artists of all ethnicities, cultures, religions, nationalities, abilities and disabilities, sexes, gender identities and expressions, sexual orientations, ages, and socioeconomic statuses.

 How will projects be selected?

-As part of the process, applications will be discussed with Common stories advisors Ansar Bakir, Raquel Lima and Safia Kessas.
-They will examine applications and deliver recommendations in order to ensure the diversity of the group as well as of selected artistic projects.
+As part of the process, applications will be discussed with two members of the Common Stories Advisory Committee.
+They will examine applications and deliver recommendations on the diversity of the group and the relevance of the selected artistic projects.

-Shortlisted artists will be invited to participate in an interview between May 6th and 10th.
-Final results will be announced by email by May 15th, 2023.
+Up to 20 shortlisted artists will be invited to participate in a 20-minute interview between 15-19 January 2024.
+Final results will be announced by email by 26 January 2024.